-COVID-19 daily cases and hospitalizations in the Bay Area have increased in the past week, though hospitalizations and deaths remain low, thanks to people getting vaccinated, masking and distancing.
-Case and hospitalization rates have increased in other parts of the US as indoor restrictions have loosened, especially among younger, unvaccinated people.
+COVID-19 daily cases and hospitalizations in the Bay Area have decreased after a small rise in early April.
+Hospitalizations and deaths remain low, thanks to people getting vaccinated, masking and distancing.
+The spring wave in other parts of the unvaccinated young adults and teens in recently reopened activities.
 We are at a critical point in the pandemic where we can still win the race between vaccines and variants.